caylajr2/FSND/README.md

 ## Postman Tests

 To run these tests, you will need a postman account.
-Download and open the earring_shoppe.postman_collection.json file in postman.
+Open the earring_shoppe.postman_collection.json file (found in the FSND folder in the github repository) in postman.

 Change the host variable to match yours if necessary.